Prototype Pattern in Java: Mastering Object Cloning for Efficient Instantiation

 Wikipedia says

-type of objects to create is determined by a prototypical instance, which is cloned to produce new
+The prototype pattern is a creational design pattern in software development.
+It is used when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.

 In Java, the prototype pattern is recommended to be implemented as follows.
-First, create an
+First, create an interface with a method for cloning objects.
+In this example, Prototype

-this with its copy method.
+interface accomplishes this with its copy

 public abstract class Prototype<T> implements Cloneable {